GRAVITY for MATISSE -- Improving the MATISSE performance with the GRAVITY fringe tracker: Implementation

 \subsection{Hardware implementation}

 The layout of GRA4MAT is the layout of MATISSE and GRAVITY in the \ac{VLTI} laboratory, illustrated in Fig. \ref{Fig:Layout}.
-The GRA4MAT setup uses the same MATISSE feeding optics that split the LMN bands for MATISSE and the K band for IRIS, the infrared tip/tilt sensor of \ac{VLTI}.
-This time, the KH bands are sent to GRAVITY where K band is used for fringe tracking, and H band for field guiding.
+The GRA4MAT set-up uses the same MATISSE feeding optics that split the LMN bands for MATISSE and the K band for IRIS, the infrared tip-tilt sensor of \ac{VLTI}.
+This time, the KH bands are sent to GRAVITY where the K band is used for fringe tracking and the H band for field guiding.
 The simple long-wavelength-reflecting and short-wavelength-transmissive dichroic plate, dictated by the relative position of the two instruments, could not be manufactured for technical feasibility reasons.
-Instead, fold mirrors are added to operate MATISSE in transmission and GRAVITY or IRIS \citep{Gitton+2004} in reflection.
+Instead, fold mirrors are used to operate MATISSE in transmission and GRAVITY or IRIS \citep{Gitton+2004} in reflection.
 The dichroic and fold mirrors are inserted in the beam only when MATISSE is operating in standalone or GRA4MAT modes; to switch from MATISSE standalone to GRA4MAT, the GRAVITY \acp{FO} are inserted in the beam.